ThFrAng/miniCAD/README.md

 Some options can be toggled on and off in the settings.json
 - Pointer selector : output the name given to a mesh by miniCAD.add() in the top left corner to easily find a particular mesh.
   A mouse click will select an object.
 Also works in the pointer lock
+- Up and Down : adds 1 to camera y position with up and down key to quickly reposition the camera. up and down keys can be remapped in the settings